Equal Opportunities for Students - 2021/22

-5.3 The University will make reasonable adjustments to facilitate access by students with disabilities to teaching and learning, whatever the level of the course or the mode of provision, to assessment, and to the full range of educational and other facilities and services to ensure their full participation in the life of the University.
+5.3 The University will make reasonable adjustments to facilitate access by students with disabilities (including hidden disabilities) to teaching and learning, whatever the level of the course or the mode of provision, to assessment, and to the full range of educational and other facilities and services to ensure their full participation in the life of the University.

 5.4 The University will keep under review the membership and criteria for membership of its Committees to ensure fair and equal opportunities for participation.

 5.5 The University will, as a matter of both best practice and policy use inclusive language in its publications and other communications.

 6.1 The University will deal with complaints that concern the University's Codes of Practice/Policies in accordance with the University's Complaints Procedure as set out in the UEA Calendar.

 6.2 Students who make complaints through the Procedure will not be disadvantaged for having done so in good faith.
 However, the University expects that students will not engage in frivolous or malicious complaints.
 If it is found that a complaint has been brought with mischievous or malicious intent, this may prove grounds for disciplinary action against the complainant.